sim-trhepd-rheed/sim-trhepd-rheed/doc/doc_str/en/index.rst

 - ``surf_Si001_output.xyz``
 - ``surf_Si001_output.cif``
 - ``espresso.pwi``

-If the path to the QE and pseudopotential is set in the input file, the first-principle calculation will be performed as is.
-If not, the ab initio calculation will not be performed and you will get the message ``Calculation of get_potential_energy is not normally finished.`` at the end, but the above file will still be output.

-The following is a description of the output file.

-- ``surf_Si001_output.xyz``
+- ``espresso.pwo``

-The output is the result of the replacement of the lowest level atom with H and the addition of H to form a tetrahedral structure.
+The input structure of QE is described in the three files ``surf_Si001_output.xyz``, ``surf_Si001_output.cif`` and ``espresso.pwi``, as the xyz-formatted file, the file in the Crystallographic Information File (CIF) format and the input file of QE, respectively.
+The files in the xyz and CIF formats are useful for visualization are not required for QE.
+If QE works properly,
+the output file of QE, ``espresso.pwo``, appears.
+If QE is does not work properly, the output file ``espresso.pwo`` is a file with error messages.
+One can perform QE
+on a different machine with the above file ``espresso.pwi``

-The actual output is as follows.
+The content of ``surf_Si001_output.xyz``, the hydrogen-terminated structure,  is as follows.

 .. code-block::